Thoughts leading to the book

 In school, the controversy between religion and science was driving a wedge between the two.
 And if that weren't bad enough, I watched my father go from a master carpenter to a delirious alcoholic despite his faith in God and belief in the church.
 When I left home, I didn't know what to believe.
 All I knew for certain was that science was able to explain what it claimed to know, and that religion didn't seem to be able to do the same.
 It was a problem that wasn't going to go away.

 Eleven years after the mystical experience, I was taking a nuclear physics class.
 They were explaining to me how the universe was ordered.
 I had no trouble accepting what they were saying because I had seen it before.
 After eleven years, I was finally able to put a name to what I had previously experienced.
-I came to realize that the unified field theory of physics, and God, were one and the same.
+I came to realize that the unified field theory of physics, and God, were two different expressions of the same thing.

 When I met my first wife, I discovered a person who had similar experiences.
 She had been the victim of abuse.
-The effect that it had on her would be more than I had bargained for.
 Through her, I would come to experience a glimpse into the paranormal.
 I realized that I couldn't explain what I was experiencing by science alone.
 I felt that there was a void that I needed to fill.

 After my first wife's death I took a psychology course.
 That is when I learned about split-brain psychology.
 The two hemispheres of the brain don't think alike.
 It is these two different types of thinking that distinguish scientific from religious thought.
 This idea would serve as a Rosetta stone into the differences between science and religion.
 It would require considerable research to confirm my convictions.